Understanding what stress does to our bodies may be the key to changing how it affects us. (9 minute read)

 There are two different types of stress; positive and negative.

 You might be surprised to hear that there is positive stress, but we all experience it.
 The positive type of stress is a normal reaction to exciting events in our lives such as falling in love, buying a new car, or getting our dream job.
-These types of positive stress could actually be called “nervous excitement” and by changing our verbiage around them, we could shift the way we understand what we are experiencing.
+These types of positive stress could actually be called “nervous excitement” and by changing our verbiage around it, we could shift the way we understand what we are experiencing.

 But stress is also hardwired into our bodies as a survival technique and a means of protection.
 When a stress trigger happens, the sympathetic nervous system (SNS) signals the “fight or flight response,” which prepares us to take action and avoid danger.
 This is a negative type of stress and one we are all too familiar with.
 With negative stress, our bodies don’t understand if we are being chased by a bear or being chewed out by our boss.
 The stress response from our bodies—if we are being chased by a bear—is a perfectly healthy response because it’s an emergency.
 But if our bodies are getting consistent stress signals from everyday issues and anxieties, we’ll burn ourselves out over time.
 Many of us have experienced this in our lifetimes, and perhaps, more than once.
 This is not normal and something we need to pay attention to.